planetlevel/jot/README.md

 that you don't control.

 Let us know the cool things you do with JOT!
 And consider contributing them back to the project so that others can share in your awesomeness.
+The easiest way to contribute is to create a pull request.
+If you're sharing a JOT, add it to the projects' "contrib" directory... and please include a comment detailing what it's intended to be used for.

 ## A Simple JOT